The history of the Peedon family name begins after the Norman Conquest

 Anglo-Norman names are characterized by a multitude of spelling variations

 became the ruling people of England

 in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Peyton, Payton and others.

 Early Notables of the Peedon family (pre 1700)

-(1613-1684), an English politician, Member of Parliament for...
-Another 42 words (3 lines of text) are included under the topic Early Peedon Notables in all our PDF Extended History products and printed products wherever possible.
+, probably a younger...
+Another 154 words (11 lines of text) are included under the topic Early Peedon Notables in all our PDF Extended History products and printed products wherever possible.